anguyen8/vision-llms-are-blind/src/prompts.md

 2. How many rows and columns are in the table?
 Answer with only the numbers in a pair (row, column), e.g., (5,6)

 # Line Intersections
-1. How many times do the blue and red line plots cross each other?
+1. Count the intersection points where the blue and red lines meet.
+Put your answer in curly brackets, e.g., {2}.
-2. How many times do the blue and red lines intersect?
+2. How many times do the blue and red lines touch each other?
+Answer with a number in curly brackets, e.g., {5}.

 # Nested Squares
 1. Count total number of squares in the image.
 Answer with only the number in numerical format in curly brackets e.g. {3}.